Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 ### Conferences in the Future (I may attend)
 1. <a href="https://www.math.lsu.edu/~trm-rtg/activities/graduate_workshops.html">2026 FRC: Representation Theory</a>, Louisiana State University, USA, May 18-29, 2026.
 2. <a href="https://representationtheory.ca/mmrt2026/">Modern Methods in Representation Theory</a>, University of Ottawa, Ottawa, Canada, July 7–10, 2026.
-3. <a href="https://math.virginia.edu/ims/selie_icm2026/">Algebraic and Geometric Representation Theory</a>, ICM 2026 Satellite Conference, University of Virginia, USA, July 17–21, 2026.
+3. <a href="https://math.virginia.edu/ims/selie_icm2026/">Algebraic and Geometric Representation Theory (ICM 2026 Satellite Conference)</a>, University of Virginia, USA, July 17–21, 2026.